-Empirically, there is an important distinction between the payments $(\gamma_2 - 1)v_2$ and $v_4$ : both are losing bids (and so not directly observed in our data), but v4 is based on a movie that was not shown at all, whereas $(\gamma_2 - 1)v_2$ is based on a movie that was shown once but not twice.
-Put differently, v4 defines the extensive margin (i.e., deciding whether to show the movie at all), whereas $(\gamma_2 - 1)v_2$ defines the intensive margin (i.e., deciding whether to give the movie an additional time slot).
+Empirically, there is an important distinction between the payments $(\gamma_2 - 1)v_2$ and v_4 : both are losing bids (and so not directly observed in our data), but v_4 is based on a movie that was not shown at all, whereas $(\gamma_2 - 1)v_2$ is based on a movie that was shown once but not twice.
+Put differently, v_4 defines the extensive margin (i.e., deciding whether to show the movie at all), whereas $(\gamma_2 - 1)v_2$ defines the intensive margin (i.e., deciding whether to give the movie an additional time slot).

-In the empirical work below, we take the set of movies that could have been shown but were not to be the set of "dropped" movies-those that were shown in this theater last week but not this week.
-In the example above, one might take the set of movies shown last week to be $v_1 > v_2 > v_3 > v_4$ .
-Given the bidding outcome above, the only dropped movie is movie 4, but more generally there could be many dropped movies.
+In the empirical work below, we take the set of "dropped" movies to be those that that were shown in a given theater last week but not this week.
+In the example above, imagine that movies 2, 3, and 4 were shown last week, but movie 1 is a new arrival this week.
+Given the bidding outcome computed above for this week, the only movie dropped this week is movie 4, but more generally there could be many dropped movies.
 One result from the multi-unit auction is that the bid paid by a movie that is shown this week could depend on the expected revenue from any dropped movie, but a second result is that if this bid depends on any dropped movie then it depends on the best dropped movie, so we use the best dropped movie in our empirical work.
-Similarly, a third result from the auction is that the bid paid by a movie that is shown this week can depend on the expected revenue of any (other) movie that shares a screen this week, but a fourth result is that if this bid depends on any movie that shares a screen then it depends on the best movie that shares a screen, so we use the best shared movie in our empirical work.
+Similarly, a third result from the auction is that the bid paid by a movie that is shown this week con any movie that is shown this week can depend on the expected revenue of any (other) movie that shares a screen then it depends on the best movie that if this bid depends on any movie that shares a screen then it depends on the best movie that shares a screen, so we use the best shared movie in our empirical work.